The Scientist (magazine)

 The Scientist is a professional magazine intended for life scientists.
 The Scientist covers recently published research papers, current research, techniques, and other columns and reports of interest to its readers.
+The magazine is published monthly and is available in print and digital formats.

 Overview

 The main purpose of the magazine is to provide print and online coverage of the latest developments in life sciences research, technology, careers, and business.
-Subject matter covered by the magazine includes: groundbreaking research, industry innovations, careers, financial topics, economics of science, scientific ethics, profiles of scientists, lab tools, scientific publishing, techniques, product spotlight, and guides.
+Subject matters covered by the magazine include groundbreaking research, industry innovations, careers, financial topics, the economics of science, scientific ethics, profiles of scientists, lab tools, scientific publishing, techniques, product spotlight, and guides.

 History

-The Scientist was founded by Eugene Garfield in 1986.

-In 1988, Garfield sold The Scientist, part of the Institute for Scientific Information, to JPT Publishing.
+The Scientist was founded in 1986 by American businessman Eugene Garfield as part of his academic publishing service Institute for Scientific Information.
+The publishing house was sold two years later to JPT Publishing, but Eugene Garfield eventually bought back The Scientist a few month later.

-In 2009, the magazine had a round of layoffs, and its owner, Science Navigation Group, merged The Scientist with a website, Faculty of 1000, for peer review and evaluation of articles in biology and medical journals.
+In 2009, the magazine had a round of layoffs, and its owner, the London-based Science Navigation Group, merged The Scientist with the website Faculty of 1000 for peer review and evaluation of articles in biology and medical journals.
 The Scientist moved from Philadelphia to New York in 2010.

-In October 2011, its closure was announced but then the LabX Media Group announced its intent to purchase and continue publishing it.
+In October 2011, the Science Navigation Group announced it was closing the magazine, but the LabX Media Group subsequently announced it would purchase and continue publishing it.
 The Group officially acquired the magazine at the end of October 2011.

-The magazine is published monthly and is available in print and digital formats.

 Top 10 Innovations Survey

-Since 2008, The Scientist has conferred awards for the top innovations in science technology: Nominations are submitted; entries are reviewed by a panel of judges; and the winners are announced annually in the December edition of the magazine.
+Since 2008, The Scientist has conferred awards for the top innovations in science and technology: Nominations are submitted; entries are reviewed by a panel of judges; and the winners are announced annually in the December edition of the magazine.